DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

     Will generally give a visually worse result and can introduce 'flickering' in the detection on 'layered' surfaces.

 |
+.. _legacy-ground-detection:
+Legacy Ground Detection
+^^^^^^^^
+By default LC will use an updated model for the ground detection.
+This model works better with banked surfaces and erratically bumpy surfaces.
+Disable to get the old ground detection back.

+|
 .. _limit-sliders:
 Limit Animation Sliders
 ^^^^^^^^